wp-plugins/woocommerce-google-dynamic-retargeting-tag/readme.txt

 == Changelog ==

+= 0.1.3 =
+* Added settings field to the plugin page.
 = 0.1.2 =
-* The code reflects now that the conversion_label field has been made optional by Google AdWords = 0.1.1 =
+* The code reflects now that the conversion_label field is optional.
+= 0.1.1 =
 * Changed the woo_foot hook to wp_footer to avoid problems with some themes.
 This should be more compatible with most themes as long as they use the wp_footer hook.
 = 0.1 =